gheecodes/password-strength-check/README.md

-A beginner-friendky Python project that checks and validates the strength of a password based on different criteria.
+A beginner-friendly Python project that checks and validates the strength of a password based on different criteria.
 Also provides colourful feedback using the Colorama library to make the experience more user-friendly.

 #Features:
 ...
-Loading animation before starting
+Loading animation for a second before starting
 ...
-Colour-coded results(Red for weak, Yellow for moderate and Green for strong) ...
+Colour-coded results(Red for Weak, Yellow for Moderate and Green for Strong) ...
 Simple and clean user interface

 How It Works:
 ...
 If the password is less than 8 characters, it is considered weak ...
-If the password is only letters or only numbers, it is considered moderate ...
-If the password is a mix of numbers, letters or symbols, it is consdidered strong.
+If the password is only letters or only numbers, it is still considered weak ...
+If the password is a mix of numbers, letters and symbols, it is considered strong.

 How to Test/Run:
 ...
 Clone the repository: git clone [https://github.com/gheecodes/password-strength-check.git]